OsbornePro/EncrypIT/README.md

 # EncrypIT
 This program was created in an attempt to simplify the use of Encryption File System (EFS) for the everyday user.
 This application can quickly and easily encrypt a file or directory using NTFS file encryption or EFS.
 The instructions are simple.

+__COMING SOONG:__ In the near future I will attempt to add a simple way to modify EFS users who have permissions to the soon to be encrypted file.

 ### Usage Instructions
 1. Open the application
 2. Drag and Drop a file or folder from File Explorer into the white area of the application.